Lenders sell mortgages to loan servicing companies to outsource administrative tasks, freeing up time to originate new mortgages.

 How do MSRs affect borrowers?

-Typically, a change in servicer doesn’t have much impact on the borrower's day-to-day experience.
+Typically, a change in mortgage servicer doesn’t have much impact on the borrower's day-to-day experience.
 The most significant difference will be where you send your payments.

 “If your MSRs change, you'll receive notification from both the new and old servicers,” said Misha Mikhaylov, the CEO of Llama Loan, a small business financing company.
 “This will include new payment instructions and details about your escrow account, so it's critical to review these documents so you can avoid missing a payment on accident.”